Reading Time: 3 minutes 40 seconds

 Workouts deplete the glycogen stored in your body.
 Your muscles used much of what you had as fuel and now they need more to begin repairing the damage they sustained.

 So, be smart about workout recovery and encourage clients to do the same.
-Help your bodies rebuild and recovery efficiently so you can be in tip-top shape for your next workout session.
+Help your bodies rebuild and recover efficiently so you can be in tip-top shape for your next workout session.
 Read on for some of our favorite workout recovery foods and start boosting your performance.

 You'll want to focus on protein and carbohydrates.
 These macronutrients are particularly beneficial in helping your body restore glycogen stores, decrease muscle protein breakdown, and increase muscle growth.

-So, after taking all of that into consideration, what are some specific foods you can suggest to your clients to have on-hand?
+So, after taking all of that into consideration, what are some specific foods you can suggest to your clients to have on hand?
 Here are nine of our favorite foods to consume post-workout.

 Dehydration and sweating can deplete your potassium levels.
 Low levels of potassium can trigger muscle cramps.
 We know you had your clients sweating during those tough workouts, so be sure they keep their potassium stocked with snacks like bananas.
 Add a bit of peanut butter to get a nice ratio of carbs and protein.